Reporting period: 01/2016 – 12/2016

-- Most western & southern countries meet the next-day target in 90 % of cases, but performance is decreasing in some of them.
+- Most western countries meet the next-day target in 90% of cases, but performance is worsening in some of them.

-- No data on next-day delivery for Spain as the Spanish legal performance standard is 'delivery by the 3rd working day'.
-For Austria and the Netherlands data is not published because of confidentiality for some or all of the years.
+- There is no data on next-day delivery in Spain as the Spanish legal performance standard is "delivery by the 3rd working day".
+No data are published on Austria and the Netherlands, as confidentiality applies to some or all the years concerned.

 - will continue to monitor the EU countries’ performance closely.